Graduate Students

 blbouf@student.ubc.ca

 Brianne, originally from Surrey, British Columbia, graduated from UBC in 2022 with a BSc in Physics.
-Brianne experimented with a few different areas of data science before learning about remote sensing by joining the IRSS as a work learn student.
+Brianne experimented with a few different areas of data science before learning about remote sensing when she joined the IRSS as a work learn student.
 After graduating, she spent a year working as a remote sensing analyst before returning to do her MSc.
-Brianne’s project looks to use remote sensing data and statistical methods to improve the representation of vegetation dynamics during hydrological recovery within Raven, a process-based hydrological model.
+Brianne’s project uses LiDAR and satellite imagery to improve how forest recovery after disturbance is simulated in Raven, a process-based hydrological model.

 Outside of work, Brianne loves to run, hike, camp, and ski.
 When it’s too wet to do any of those, you can likely find Brianne poking around a local thrift store or finding somewhere to get a coffee.